jcl5m1/ventilator/README.md

 Here's a youtube video walking through the components as of 2020/03/17:
 [![Youtube video](https://img.youtube.com/vi/n57u1NvXBgw/0.jpg)](https://www.youtube.com/watch?v=n57u1NvXBgw)

+There are also many other efforts in this direction.
+[Here's a short list of them](https://github.com/jcl5m1/ventilator/blob/master/resources.md) Thanks! [discussion](https://github.com/jcl5m1/ventilator/pull/20)

 # To Do's (aka. things that I could use help with):
 1. A pulmonologist that (while understanding this is not an FDA approved device) is willing to advise on how to make this more effective as a last resort.
 2. A supply chain person that can help us find good suppliers of parts.
 If there is desire to make these, I don't have a supply chain setup.
 The few parts I have on hand may not be easily sourcable in any volume quickly.